spencertipping/tau/doc/sigma-containers.md

 As mentioned in [σ search](sigma-search.md), containers -- i.e. data structures -- follow some conventions to simplify interfacing with other components.
 The set of operators depends on the structure.

+**TODO:** place keys ahead of signals, so signals are not interpreted literally; otherwise they will conflict with signals-as-flow-control

 ## Queues (`Q`)
 FIFO queues are either passthrough or gated.
 Passthrough queues don't have a visible interface; they're just 1:1 against their inputs.
 Gated queues can be cleared and await advancement signals to emit elements.
 They often reorder their elements, e.g. by priority.
 The API works like this: